 Glacier National Park offers a wealth of photographic opportunities for both novice and experienced photographers.
 By visiting during the right time, bringing the appropriate gear, and following practical tips, you can ensure a successful and enjoyable photoshoot.
 Capture the park’s stunning landscapes and diverse wildlife while creating memories and images that will last a lifetime.

 Don’t forget to bring food and snacks besides your water.
 I always bring a small cooler with me.
-I leave it in a vehicle if I head out on a trail as to not attract animals…lol.
+I leave it in a vehicle if I head out on a trail so as to not attract animals…lol.

 As promised, here is the link to get the America The Beautifull Senior Pass: